rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

   To get Technopedia data from multiple nodes in one query, you use relationships to traverse nodes and define the criteria for the data that you want to extract from the database.

    * Relationships are represented by an arrow `->` between two nodes, which represents the direction of the relationship.
-     Relationships often exist in a single direction but they can be bidirectional.
+     Relationships often exist in a single direction but they can be bidirectional, in which case, there's no arrow.

    * Relationships provide semantically relevant connections between the Technopedia database nodes, for example, the software product node has the relationship: `[HAS_A]->` to the manufacturer node.